python/cpython/Doc/library/struct.rst

 Applications
 ------------

-Two main applications for the ``struct`` module exist, data interchange between Python and C within the application or with another application compiled using the same compiler (native formats), and data interchange between applications using agreed upon data layout (machine-independent formats).
+Two main applications for the :mod:`struct` module exist, data interchange between Python and C code within an application or another application compiled using the same compiler (:ref:`native formats<struct-native-formats>`), and data interchange between applications using agreed upon data layout (:ref:`standard formats<struct-standard-formats>`).
 Generally speaking, the format strings constructed for these two domains are distinct.

+.. _struct-native-formats:

 Native Formats
 ^^^^^^^^^^^^^^